Minky Momo had a wand that likewise aged her from 8-ish to 18. It also gave her perfect skill with any career she named with the age-up.

 In Out of This World, Evie once turned herself into an adult, becoming "Evie's older cousin Yvette," to attract a boy.
 Attempts to reverse it rendered her seven years old.

 In Smallville, an enchanted comic book turned a boy into an adult superhero.
 Chloe seemed semi-interested in him (with a Flight of Romance, no less) until she found out he was really about ten years old.
-Turns out, though, that the comic wasn't about a hero, but a villain's Start of Darkness, and the kid was cursed to go Ax Crazy the moment he felt betrayal.
+Turns out, though, that the comic wasn't about a hero, but a villain's Start of Darkness, and the kid was cursed to go Ax-Crazy the moment he felt betrayal.

 Justin in Power Rangers Turbo, mostly as a result of the suit-actor being the same age as the rest of the suit-actors, while the character actor was about half the age of the other character actors, with no actual in-story handwave.
 He even shifted back to twelve-year-old size when he removed his helmet.
+(We never saw that happen directly, sadly.
+When the Rangers would be suited but unhelmeted around the base, Justin would be wearing a kid-sized suit, all size-shifting happening offscreen.)

 The titular character of Merlin uses an aging spell now rather regularly to turn into an 80yr old version of himself, known as "Dragoon" most of the time, though Morgana may know him as Emrys due to her vision.